devadvance/terminalcheatsheet/guides/navigate-terminal.md

   <amp-img src="/assets/guides/navigate-work-files/cd-folder1-and-back-en.png" width="665" height="387" alt="terminal cd folder1 and back" layout="fixed"></amp-img>
 </div>

-This idea of going "down" into a directory or "up" out of a directory is very common when using terminal.
+This idea of going "down" into a folder or "up" out of a folder is very common when using terminal.
+When terminal commands, you use the names of folders when going "down" a level and `..` to mean going "up" a level.

 ## Viewing file contents